SU EXECUTIVE COMMITTEE

 When a policy has been approved, the SU Executive mandates and oversees the work on the policy; however the party that is responsible is the full time elected officer(s) that have been selected to ensure the policy is worked on or the Students Union Director.

 WHEN IS THE DEADLINE BEFORE SU EXECUTIVE TO SUBMIT A MOTION

-The majority of the time if you bring a motion of the day of the meeting a decision on it will be decided then and there.
-However, if there is a lot to go through on the day then it is advised that the motion is to be submitted to Union Council members 5 days in advance by emailing:
+The majority of the time if you bring a motion on the day of the meeting and a decision on it will be decided there and then.
+However, if there is a lot to go through on the day then it is advised that the motion is to be submitted 5 days in advance by emailing: firstname.lastname@example.org